QodotPlugin/qodotplugin.github.io/docs/entities.md

 When loading up a map for your game config, first check that you're using your game's FGD and not Qodot's by clicking your game's name:

 ![](../images/solid-fgd-check.png)

-# Models in Trenchbroom
-You can display a model in TrenchBroom over a Point Class definition.
-You can then set up the equivalent model in Godot.

-## Requirements

-- The model has to be an .obj
-- You have to create an entity definition for this model specifically in your game’s FGD.
-- You have to enable `obj_neverball` in your Trenchbroom Game Config with this line: `"modelformats": [ "obj_neverball" ]`.
-- You cannot swap models in and out of Trenchbroom like you can with Source.

-## Setup

-You can add a **Meta Properties** in your point entity definition with model as the key and the relative path of your .obj file as the value.

-Example: `key: model value: "entities/models/my_model.obj"`

-Warning
-{: .label .label-red }
-Add quotes surrounding your value, or TrenchBroom may crash when placing your entity class.

-Now that you’ve done this, you also need to update your game config every time your FGD changes.
-You can repeat the process for exporting a game config from earlier to overwrite the entire folder.

 # Qodot's Demo Entities